SeanKilleen/seankilleen.github.io/_posts/2019-05-19-azure-devops-node.md

 ✅ The timestamps on the blob are updated
 ✅ The status indicators on the README are correct.

-And with that, I think we can close this ticket as having completed this part of the process for now.
+And with that, our work is done!